nasa/ziggy/doc/user-manual/alerts.md

 There are two flavors of alert that you're likely to see: warnings and errors.
 Warnings will turn the alerts stoplight yellow, errors turn it red.
 The alerts panel shows which task generated the alert, when it happened, and a hopefully-useful message.
 If there are no alerts, the stoplight will be green.

-Sadly, in this case it tells you pretty much what you already knew: task 12 blew up.
+Sadly, in this case it tells you pretty much what you already knew: tasks 8 and 9 blew up.

 ### Acknowledging Alerts